Video shows Zimmerman at police station

 Friday night, CNN’s Soledad O’Brien leads a special town hall event about the killing of 17-year-old Trayvon Martin that has sparked a national dialogue on race and what it says about America.
 “Beyond Trayvon: Race and Justice in America.”
 Tune in Friday night at 8 p.m.
 ET on CNN.

 The father of George Zimmerman, the man accused of shooting and killing and unarmed black teen, says the teen threatened to kill Zimmerman and beat him so badly that it forced Zimmerman to shoot Trayvon Martin.

-“Trayvon Martin said something to the effect of you’re going to die now or you’re going to die tonight, something to that effect,” Robert Zimmerman told Orlando news station WOFL.
+“Trayvon Martin said something to the effect of, ‘You’re going to die now’ or ‘You’re going to die tonight,’ something to that effect,” Robert Zimmerman told Orlando TV station WOFL.
 “He continued to beat George.
 At some point, George pulled his pistol.
 Did what he did.”

-Robert Zimmerman told the news station that Martin confronted his son first and pummeled his son continually.
+Robert Zimmerman told the news station that Martin confronted his son first and pummeled his son.

-Robert Zimmerman was not there the night of the shooting and did not say during the interview how he knew the details of the altercation.
+Robert Zimmerman, who was not there the night of the shooting, did not say how he knew the details of the altercation.

-The elder Zimmerman’s account was disputed by Martin’s family attorney and several other legal experts.
+The elder Zimmerman’s account was disputed by Martin’s family attorney and several legal experts who looked at the video.

 A surveillance video taken the night of the incident at police headquarters shows Zimmerman, his hands cuffed, exiting a patrol car.